-Flynas Invites Experienced Pilots To Join, Gearing Up For More Expansion
+flynas Invites Experienced Pilots to Join, Gearing up For More Expansion

-The company is moving ahead in its ambitious growth and expansion plan in line with the national objectives in the Aviation sector

-RIYADH, AL-RIYADH, SAUDI ARABIA, August 1, 2024 /EINPresswire / -- flynas , the leading low-cost airline in the world and the best LCC in the Middle East, invites experienced pilots to apply to serve on its growing fleet as the company is moving ahead in its ambitious growth and expansion plan in line with the national objectives in the aviation sector.
+(MENAFN- JUMMAR PR) Riyadh, August 01, 2024: flynas, the leading low-cost airline in the world and the best LCC in the Middle East, invites experienced pilots to apply to serve on its growing fleet as the company is moving ahead in its ambitious growth and expansion plan in line with the national objectives in the Aviation sector.

 After doubling its fleet within less than two years and having one of the largest new aircraft orders in the Middle East, the leading LCC is inviting veteran pilots to join flynas cockpit crew corps drawn from a wealth of paths and backgrounds.